firstcontributions/first-contributions/github-windows-intellij-tutorial.md

 ## Create a branch

-In Git, branching is a powerful mechanism that allows you to diverge from the main development line, for example, when you need to work on a feature, or freeze a certain state of a code base for a release, and so on.
+In Git, branching is a powerful mechanism that allows you to diverge from the main development line, for example, when you need to work on a feature or freeze a certain state of a codebase for a release, and so on.

 In IntelliJ IDEA, all operations with branches are performed in the Git Branches popup.
 To invoke it, click the Git widget in the Status bar or press Ctrl+Shift+`.